jonatas/fast/docs/index.md

 ```

-!!! tip "Use Fast with SQL"
+!!! abstract "Use Fast with SQL"

     Did you like the Ruby AST?